Decoding Contractor Lingo

 – Worker’s Compensation to cover any injuries sustained by the contractor’s employees and/or subcontractors.
 Just like personal liability, but for everyone else working on your property.
 Make sure to note if their Workers Comp doesn’t cover subcontractors, that each one your General Contractor brings in has their own Personal Liability and Workers Comp as well.

 – Property Damage Coverage is insurance that covers any accidental damage done to your home or property as a result of the work being performed.
-For example, a trailer is backed too far and too fast into your driveway and slams right into your garage door, damaging it beyond repair.

 Federal Trade Commisson, “Hiring a Contractor”